 As Finance Director I was involved in taking the Company onto the London Stock Exchange in 1972.
 Subsequently, the business was taken over by MK Electric Holdings Limited and I joined that Parent Board.
 Subsequently, involved in various family enterprises.

 Became a Governor in 1986 at Lyndon School, becoming its Chairman.
-Negotiated the merger with Rydal Penrhos and then became a Governor of Rydal Penrhos.
+Negotiated the merger with Rydal School and then became a Governor of Rydal Penrhos.

 Family and Interests:

 Married to Mary for 45 years, a son and daughter, four grandchildren, the eldest two living in North Wales and are pupils at the school.
 Recreation, motor cruising and Liverpool FC.